wtermini/meshcore-heltec-wifi-builder/README.md

 - **Git-based Versioning**: Uses whatever version is current in the MeshCore repository
 - **Fresh Repository**: Always pulls the latest MeshCore code at build time
 - **Safe Output**: Generates firmware files with clear naming and build information
-- **Smart Caching**: Caches PlatformIO tools and dependencies for faster subsequent builds
+- **Build Caching**: Caches PlatformIO tools and dependencies for subsequent builds

 ## Quick Start